 Responding to unexpected events (hello, COVID-19)

-While outcomes from our service desk is fairly predictable, we do also sometimes have to manage unexpected and unplanned challenges – like when there is a workload spike in a particular piece of technology, or an unanticipated outage.
+While outcomes from our service desk are fairly predictable, we do also sometimes have to manage unexpected and unplanned challenges – like when there is a workload spike in a particular piece of technology or an unanticipated outage.

 We also have technology that provides us with very detailed insights regarding the performance of our team: who is taking calls, how they are resolved, what the actions are, and any customer feedback.
 This allows us to constantly identify opportunities for improvement across our remote workforces.